The law regulating marriage in Australia is contained in the Marriage Act 1961 (Cth).

 [see ss 12, 13]

-Under recent changes to the Marriage Act 1961 (Cth), from 9 December 2017, it is now possible for same-sex couples to be legally married in Australia.
-From this date all same-sex marriages lawfully solemnised overseas are now also able to be recognised as lawful marriages in Australia.
+Since changes to the Marriage Act 1961 (Cth) on 9 December 2017, it is now possible for couples to be legally married in Australia, irrespective of their sex or gender identity.
+From this date all same and/or intersex marriages lawfully solemnised overseas are now also able to be recognised as lawful marriages in Australia.

 The Sex Discrimination Act 1984 (Cth) has also been amended with this change to ensure that it is not unlawful discrimination for a minister of religion or religious marriage celebrant or chaplain is able to refuse to marry same-sex couples.